mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ## Define and use a custom analyzer that satisfies a given set of requirements
 and
 ## Define and use multi-fields with different data types and/or analyzers
+Alternatives include renaming the states or cities, or something else.

 :question: 1.
-Write a custom analyzer that changes the name of `State Park` to `WAYWARD PRINCE HAL` in the `name` field, add this to a new index called `henry4_hal`
+Write a custom analyzer that changes the name of `State Park` to `State Designated Outside Place` in the `name` field, add this to a new index called `funny_name_analyzer`

 - Create a new index,
 - with a mapping on the name field